-- We are continuing to progress the Outline Business Case for the replacement Foresterhill Campus energy centre.
-Two main options are being considered (a) a gas turbine solution and (b) a hybrid biomass renewable solution.
-Both solutions are combined heat and power plants (CHP) ie: where NHSG generates a proportion of its own electricity and uses the waste heat for heating and hot water.
-The capital costs for these two options are estimated at (a) £6 million and (b) £14 million with revenue savings of more than £1 million per annum.
-The carbon savings could be significant, particularly if the biomass option is implemented. - We have secured further funding from the Carbon Trust in order to obtain independent "Sustainable Design Guidance" relating to the most imminent capital schemes at the Foresterhill Campus (ie: Emergency Care Centre, Ambulatory Care Centre, Dental School and Combined Heat and Power scheme).
+- We have created an ongoing partnership with the Carbon Trust in order to obtain independent "Sustainable Design Guidance" relating to the most imminent capital schemes at the Foresterhill Campus (i.e.: Emergency Care Centre, Ambulatory Care Centre, Dental School and Combined Heat and Power scheme).
 It is hoped that a key output from this process will be business cases that accurately reflect whole life cycle costs, including an assessment of carbon impact by each assessed option.
-Such an approach may require marginally higher capital investment on new build, although the revenue and carbon benefits over the life of the buildings are likely to be significant.
+Such an approach may require marginally higher capital investment on new build, although the revenue and carbon benefits over the life of the buildings are likely to be significant. - Finally, all buildings that are now constructed or subject to major refurbishment, require to obtain and display an Energy Performance Certificate.
+Buildings are with us for a long time and can incur considerable revenue to fund, operate and maintain.
+When considered at business case stage this provides a very clear message on the best value of asset investments and the further long term contribution new assets make towards sustainability and our carbon reduction targets.

-Directors' Report REMUNERATION REPORT
+Directors' Report REMUNERATION REPORT FOR THE YEAR ENDED 31 MARCH 2009